mgavillo/wolf/README.md

 # wolf
-Wolf is a 42 project
+Wolf is a 42 project.

 run it with `make` and `./wolf3d ./map/map1`.
 You can do your own map as well.

  _|^|